 Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for goods and services provided in the normal course of business, net of discounts and sales-related taxes.

-Revenues relating to maintenance, hosting and post-contract support agreements are deferred and recognized over the period of the agreements.
+Revenues relating to maintenance, hosting and post-contract support agreements, and software subscription contracts, are deferred and recognized over the period of the agreements.

 Revenues from implementation and consultancy services are recognized as the services are performed, or in the case of fixed price or milestone-based projects, on a percentage basis as the work is completed and any relevant milestones are met, using latest estimates to determine the expected duration and cost of the project.